- MIS Tutorial

 MIS Need for Information Systems

-MIS or Management Information System is an information system that provides information in the form of standardized reports and displays for the managers.
+MIS is an information system that provides information in the form of standardized reports and displays for the managers.
 MIS is a broad class of information systems designed to provide information needed for effective decision making.

-Data and information created from an accounting information system and the reports generated thereon is used to provide accurate, timely and relevant information needed for effective decision making by managers.
+Data and information created from an accounting information system and the reports generated thereon are used to provide accurate, timely and relevant information needed for effective decision making by managers.

 It emphasizes on the systems framework that should be used for organizing information systems applications.